*Updated March 2017*

-Today, tens of thousands of individuals across the country are detained inside cramped, concrete, windowless cells in a state of near-total solitude for between 22 and 24 hours a day.
-The cells have a toilet and a shower, and a slot in the door large enough for a guard to slip a food tray through.
-Prisoners in solitary confinement are frequently deprived of telephone calls and contact visits.
-“Recreation” involves being taken, often in handcuffs and shackles, to another solitary cell where prisoners can pace alone for an hour before being returned to their cell.
+Today, tens of thousands of individuals across the country are detained in near-total solitude for between 22 and 24 hours a day.
+Their cells—usually about the size of a parking space—contain a concrete bed, an unmovable stool, and a combination toilet/sink.
+There is a slot in the door just large enough for a guard to slip a food tray through.
+Prisoners in solitary confinement are frequently denied telephone calls and contact visits.
+“Recreation” involves being taken, often in handcuffs and shackles, to another solitary cell to pace alone for an hour before being returned to their cell.

 Solitary Confinement is Torture

-The devastating psychological and physical effects of prolonged solitary confinement are well documented by social scientists: prolonged solitary confinement causes prisoners significant mental harm and places them at grave risk of even more devastating future psychological harm and at times, these harms were found to be permanent or persist even after one was released from solitary.
+Prolonged solitary confinement causes prisoners significant mental harm and places them at grave risk of even more devastating future harm.
+These harms may be permanent and persist even after one is released from solitary.

-Researchers have demonstrated that prolonged solitary confinement causes a persistent and heightened state of anxiety and nervousness, headaches, insomnia, lethargy or chronic tiredness, nightmares, heart palpitations, fear of impending nervous breakdowns and higher rates of hypertension and early morbidity.
-Other documented effects include obsessive ruminations, confused thought processes, an oversensitivity to stimuli, irrational anger, social withdrawal, hallucinations, violent fantasies, emotional flatness, mood swings, chronic depression, feelings of overall deterioration, as well as suicidal ideation.
+Researchers have proven that prolonged solitary confinement causes a persistent and heightened state of anxiety and nervousness, headaches, insomnia, lethargy or chronic tiredness, nightmares, heart palpitations, fear of impending nervous breakdowns and higher rates of hypertension and early morbidity.
+Other effects include obsessive ruminations, confused thought processes, an oversensitivity to stimuli, irrational anger, social withdrawal, hallucinations, violent fantasies, emotional flatness, mood swings, chronic depression, feelings of overall deterioration, and suicidal ideation.

-Exposure to such life-shattering conditions clearly constitutes cruel and unusual punishment – in violation of the Eighth Amendment to the U.S. Constitution.
-Further, the brutal use of solitary has been condemned as torture by the international community.
+Exposure to such life-shattering conditions clearly constitutes cruel and unusual punishment – in violation of the Eighth Amendment to the U.S. Constitution and international laws.